Hozukii/linked-blog-starter-md/School/English SL/Individual Oral presentation.md

 ## intro
-- Explore the global issue of war and commercialisation specifically about the ethical issues of commodifying human conflict and suffering.
+- Explore the global issue of war and commercialisation specifically about the moral dilemmas of commodifying human conflict and suffering.
-- Duffy poem called "War photographer" which illustrates the
+- Duffy poem called "War photographer" questions whether commodification of war is justified for the sake of raising awareness.
+- "Saigon Execution"
 ## analysis of poem

 ## commentary on the analysis of poem